ArchitectVS7/DevFlow/README.md

-# Agentix
+# DevFlow

 **Intelligent workflow automation for modern development teams**

-Agentix transforms how you move from concept to code by automating the entire development lifecycle - from requirements gathering to task tracking to code quality assurance.
+DevFlow transforms how you move from concept to code by automating the entire development lifecycle - from requirements gathering to task tracking to code quality assurance.

 ---

-## What Does Agentix Do?
+## What Does DevFlow Do?

-Agentix automates three critical development workflows:
+DevFlow automates three critical development workflows:

 ### 1. Requirements → Documentation
 Turn rough ideas into structured Product Requirements Documents through AI-guided questioning.